ys010/blog/_posts/2024-11-20-extremely-small-subsets.md

-When looking at the effect of volatile acidity, residual sugar and density of white wines in Figure 1, we observe that partial pooling allowed for a more extreme attribute distributions thus giving new insight about their relative effect in white wines, and the no pooling results are mostly consistent with the MLE coefficients, as they fell within the 95% confidence intervals of the no pooling coefficients.
+When looking at the effect of volatile acidity, residual sugar and density of white wines in Figure 1, we observe that partial pooling allowed for a more extreme attribute distributions thus giving new insight about their relative effect in white wines, and the no pooling results are mostly consistent with the MLE coefficients, as they fell within the 95% confidence intervals of the no pooling coefficients